 Survivors' experiences and perceptions of interventions are as important as outcomes.
 A service that has demonstrated effective outcomes in one group of survivors, might be perceived as unwelcoming to other groups, or may be difficult to access for certain groups.
 We know that some groups of survivors do not use SARCs [51], an issue we will explore in WS2 and WS3.
 Accordingly, some researchers have employed qualitative methods to examine SARCs and interventions (e.g., [13].
 We will therefore also conduct a systematic review and qualitative meta-synthesis of studies that have examined the experiences and perspectives of survivors and intervention professionals.
-A thematic synthesis [58] will be used, since it was developed out of a need to conduct reviews that address guestions relating to effectiveness, intervention need, acceptability and appropriateness and acceptability, without compromising on key principles of systematic reviews [59].
+A thematic synthesis [58] will be used, since it was developed out of a need to conduct reviews that address questions relating to effectiveness, intervention need, acceptability and appropriateness and acceptability, without compromising on key principles of systematic reviews [59].
 We will include qualitative studies that address the primary question on the impacts and experiences of different interventions for sexual violence exposure.
-We will address two further questions: 'What are providers' experiences of delivering health and social care interventions of sexual violence?' and 'What are the experiences of survivors of in accessing help in health and social care settings?'
+We will address two further questions: 'What are providers' experiences of delivering health and social care interventions of sexual violence?' and 'What are the experiences of survivors in accessing help in health and social care settings?'
 The review will look at the barriers and facilitators encountered across subgroups of survivors.
 Although sexual violence against women has produced a large body of literature, to date no synthesis of the qualitative research evidence on the support needs of all victims of sexual violence has been conducted.

-2.2.1 Searches and selection of studies: We will include only qualitative research studies and exclude surveys or quantitative studies that contained descriptive free-text data.
-Our eligibility criteria are: empirical qualitative studies (standalone or discrete components of mixed-method studies) employing qualitative methods for data collection and analysis; studies focusing on the views/experiences of children, parents or adults receiving or delivering interventions following exposure to sexual violence, and those who did not access interventions; published articles or reports that have undergone some level of peer review [3, 4].
+2.2.1 Searches and selection of studies: We will include only qualitative research studies and exclude surveys or quantitative studies that do not contain descriptive free-text data.
+Our eligibility criteria are: empirical qualitative studies (standalone or discrete components of mixed-method studies) employing qualitative methods for data collection and analysis; studies focusing on the views/experiences of children, parents or adults receiving interventions and professionals delivering interventions following exposure to sexual abuse and violence, and those who did not access interventions; published articles or reports that have undergone some level of peer review [3, 4].
 The research team will identify search terms by discussing the review objectives and examining indexing of relevant papers in different search databases.
-Selecting articles for inclusion will follow a similar process to that described above.
+Selecting articles for inclusion will follow a similar process to that described in 2.1.1 and 2.1.2.

 2.2.2 Appraisal and analysis: Two review authors will independently use sensitivity analyses as designed and described by Thomas and Harden (2008) to assess the possible impact of study quality on the findings.
 All but one of the 12 criteria that were derived from existing sets of criteria proposed for assessing the quality of qualitative research and whether studies employed appropriate methods will be used.
 The 12th criteria based on the best practice principles in conducting research with children will be adapted to reflect best practice in relation to conducting research with survivors.
-As per the approach taken by [58], the findings sections of papers/reports will be entered verbatim into NVivo by the research assistant, which will be reviewed by the research associate to ensure that all data have been included and uploaded.
-The research associate and research assistant will then independently conduct free line-by-line coding; organise these free codes into related areas to construct descriptive themes; and develop 'analytical' themes.
-The development of these codes and these will be reviewed by SB.
-The review authors will independently develop analytic themes and these will be discussed as a group.
+As per the approach taken by [58], the findings sections of papers/reports will be entered verbatim into NVivo by one review author, and reviewed by another author to ensure that all data have been included and uploaded.
+Two co-authors will then independently conduct free line-by-line coding; organise these free codes into related areas to construct descriptive themes; and develop 'analytical' themes.
+The development of these codes and themes will be reviewed by a third author.
 The analytic themes will be refined and discussed until the team reaches agreement that the themes best represent the findings of the studies included in review.